 Value can also stem from something as basic as assigning the right lawyer—or non-lawyer, for that matter—to the proper tasks in the interest of efficient delivery of services.
 Clients understandably expect law firms to abide by the same principles under which they (and all their other suppliers) operate.

 Consider, too, a client’s commitment to diversity and inclusion, and his or her desire to field a team reflecting a similar commitment on the part of the law firm.
-Also basic blocking and tackling: promptly responding to phone calls, emails, and texts; following the client’s billing and budgetary guidelines; keeping the client informed; being sensitive to the demands that in-house counsel
+Also basic blocking and tackling: promptly responding to phone calls, emails, and texts; following the client’s billing and budgetary guidelines; keeping the client informed; being sensitive to the demands that in-house counsel have on their time; and avoiding surprises.
+Even the most skilled lawyer who doesn’t return client calls, or who otherwise fails to communicate properly, may find that the phone stops ringing altogether.

 In order to truly understand clients’ value proposition, then, it’s crucial for attorneys to take time to learn which primary issues affect clients’ business and the money they spend on representation.
 This frequently requires lawyers to thoroughly understand clients’ line of work, their industry, and their challenges.
 Several key questions to consider: Which components of representation and billing are of the greatest value?
 What are clients’ pet peeves?
 How can an attorney add value in this particular case?
 Such information can often be gleaned through direct discussion or client assessment surveys.